Charles Eastman Fellowship

 General inquiries, please contact the Graduate School at (603) 646-2106 or email PROF.Fellows@dartmouth.edu

-Dartmouth College invites applications for the Charles Eastman Fellowship.
-The fellowship supports scholars working in any area of Native American and Indigenous Studies.
+Dartmouth College invites applications for the Charles Eastman Dissertation Fellowship.
+We seek qualified applicants working in any area of Native American and Indigenous Studies.
+Particular attention will be given to candidates whose work augments and complements current faculty in the Department of Native American and Indigenous Studies (NAIS.)
 Applicants will be selected on the basis of their academic achievement, promise in both research and teaching, and their demonstrated commitment to educational diversity.
 Applications from candidates who are underrepresented in their fields are especially welcome.

-This is a two-year residential fellowship.
-Fellows are expected to complete the dissertation before the second year and then transition to a postdoctoral appointment.
-Throughout, fellows are expected to pursue research activities while participating fully in the intellectual life of the department and the college.
-During the second year of residency, fellows teach one course.
-The first year, fellows receive an annual stipend of approximately $39,000 plus benefits and an allocation for research expenses; as a postdoctoral fellow in the second year, the stipend is approximately $57,960 plus benefits and an allocation for research expenses (exact funding levels for 2023-2025 will be set at the time of offer).
+This is a two-year residential fellowship in which the fellow is focused on their research and writing.
+We seek scholars who can contribute to building the intellectual life of the Department of Native American and Indigenous Studies and Dartmouth College.
+Fellows are expected to complete the dissertation at the end of their first year and then transition to a postdoctoral appointment for the second year.
+In the first year, predoctoral fellows receive an annual stipend of approximately $42,000 plus benefits and an allocation for research expenses.
+In the second year, postdoctoral fellows receive a stipend of approximately $60,000 plus benefits and an allocation for research expenses (exact funding levels for 2024-26 will be set at the time of offer).
+Fellows will teach one course in the second year.

 Qualifications